To mill or not to mill

 When a municipality chooses to make repairs to its pavement, a decision must be made: to mill or not to mill.
-The choice may seem like a simple bottom-line consideration, but there are several long-term effects that must be considered.
+The choice may seem like a simple bottom-line consideration, but there are several long-term effects to consider.

 Milling is the removal of the existing asphalt prior to repaving a road.
 In lieu of milling, a community may choose to overlay asphalt on top of existing pavement.
-But, according to WithersRavenel Director of Pavement Management, Steve Lander, PE, the negative effects of an overlay in most cases outweigh any short-term financial savings.
+But, the negative effects of an overlay in most cases outweigh any short-term financial savings.

 If you put in new asphalt on a full-depth milled surface, there’s a good chance you will get 17 years or more out of it, with no other treatments.
-But when you overlay pavement with a significant crack pattern, you might get 7, maybe 10 years tops.”
+But when you overlay pavement with a significant crack pattern, you might get 7-10 years.

-The presence of curb and gutter needs to be considered when making pavement milling decisions.
-Many municipal streets have curbs and gutter, which promotes efficient water runoff and creates a barrier for safer pedestrian and vehicle traffic.
+The presence of curb and gutter are considerations when making pavement milling decisions.
+Many municipal streets have curbs and gutter.
+Curb and gutter promotes efficient water runoff and creates a barrier for safer pedestrian and vehicle traffic.
 When milling is not used for an asphalt overlay on street segments with curb and gutter, there are three options to consider.

 The first option is applying additional lifts of asphalt at the gutter pan.
-This forms a lip at the gutter pan, which creates a tripping hazard for pedestrians and is dangerous for bicycle traffic, Lander said.
+This forms a lip at the gutter pan, which creates a tripping hazard for pedestrians and is dangerous for bicycle traffic.
 Along with causing issues for pedestrians and bicycles, this application also wreaks havoc with ADA compliance.
 The issue is compounded when multiple lifts of asphalt are applied.

 The second option is to edge mill at the gutter pan and increase the crown of the road.
 This will work for multiple applications until the crown of road becomes too steep.

 The third option, and the least favored, is paving into the gutter pan.
-Unless the situation warrants, a municipality should avoid paving into the gutter pan of the curb and gutter, said Lander.
-With the filling of the gutter pan and the loss of curb face caused by asphalt buildup, the hydraulic capacity is greatly reduced, which can create drainage issues for the surrounding residences.
-That’s your first go – then what happens if the pavement gets overlaid again?
-And again?
-There are some municipalities that have paved right to the top of the curb.
-Then what are you going to do?
-When you mill at this point and the gutter pan was properly tacked, you end up damaging your gutter pan when milling out the asphalt.”
+Unless the situation warrants, a municipality should avoid paving into the gutter pan of the curb and gutter.
+With the filling of the gutter pan and the loss of curb face caused by asphalt buildup, the hydraulic capacity is greatly reduced.
+A reduced hydraulic capacity can create drainage issues for the surrounding residences.

 So why mill and overlay instead of just overlaying pavement?
 A client can expect significant cost savings in the long run by pavement milling, as your roadway will often last twice as long between paving cycles.